Relocating to Calgary in 2026? Your No-Regrets Calgary Relocation Guide

 -

-Provide a Deposit: Once an offer is accepted, you’ll need to provide a deposit, by bank draft or wire transfer.
-The deposit amount usually ranges, for example on a $350,000 condo you'll need $10,000, on a $600,000 detached home you'll need at least $20,000 and on a purchase over $1,500,000 you may need at least $50,000.
+Provide a Deposit: Once an offer is accepted, you’ll need to provide a deposit by bank draft or wire transfer.
+The deposit amount usually ranges—for example, on a $350,000 condo you'll typically need a minimum of $10,000; on a $600,000 detached home you'll typically need at least $20,000; and on a purchase over $1,500,000 you may need at least $50,000.

 -